K9 Thunder: Development

 A total of three prototypes were built and performed their first open trials in 1996.
 During the test, the prototypes succeeded in firing at distances of 40 km and six rounds per minute, but failed to fire three rounds in 15 seconds.
 In December 1997, one of the prototypes was damaged by fire, due to failing complete combustion, after testing 18 rounds in three minutes.
 One researcher was killed and two injured.
 The damaged prototype's internal system survived the fire, and was repaired for further use.
 The prototypes fired 4,100 rounds and underwent 13800 km of mobility tests including extreme temperature conditions and various type of terrain such as ski courses during the winter season.

 After firing 12,000 rounds and driving 18000 km over 10 years, the development was finished in October 1998 with the achievement of an 87% localization rate.
-The contract for the first batch of K9 artillery system was awarded to Samsung Aerospace Industries in December 1998.
+The contract for the Batch I of K9 artillery system was awarded to Samsung Aerospace Industries in December 1998.
 The produced vehicles were supposed to be delivered to the Republic of Korea Army.
 However, a 1999 naval battle between the two Koreas caused the delivery to be rerouted to the Republic of Korea Marine Corps.
 The first vehicle was rolled out in December 1999, and was given to the marines in Yeonpyeongdo.

 General characteristics

-The K9 is of welded construction, using 20000 kg of MIL-12560H armor steel developed by POSCO for K2 Black Panther project, which can withstand explosion pressure and fragments from 155 mm HE rounds, 14.5 mm armor piercing rounds, and anti-personnel mines all around.
+The K9 is of welded construction, using 20000 kg of MIL-12560H armor steel developed by POSCO for K2 Black Panther project, which can withstand explosion pressure and fragments from 152 mm HE rounds, 14.5 mm armor piercing rounds, and anti-personnel mines all around.
 The vehicle can protect crews from CBRN threats using an air-purification system.